-Believe it or not, you don’t need to have access to computers to teach kids computational thinking.
-Students can learn some important practices with just a paper and a pencil.
-Here’s a project kids can complete without any computer access.
+Believe it or not, you don’t need to have access to computers to teach computational thinking.
+People can learn some important practices with just a paper and a pencil.
+Here’s a project that you can complete without any computer access.
 Even if you have your Hour of Code project ready to go online, you may want to keep this nearby as a handy backup in case the unexpected happens.

-Kids create instructions on how to make something.
-They have to be precise in their steps.
-After they are done with their instructions, they swap completed instructions with another team.
+Create instructions on how to make something.
+You must be precise in your steps.
+When you are done with the instructions, swap completed instructions with another team.
 Their goals include providing exact instructions, as well as following the other team’s written instructions precisely.